Programming-PH/nodejs-boilerplate/README.md

 ###  📘 Why is it important to use env file?
 It has variety of usage.
 Find out [more](https://codeburst.io/process-env-what-it-is-and-why-when-how-to-use-it-effectively-505d0b2831e7).
 But the sole purpose of using .env file for our project is to secure our credentials such as logins, api keys, and other important stuff.
-It is important not to include your .env file when you in our repository specially when your project is public.
+It is important not to include your .env file in our repository specially when your project is public.

 ### 🏗 Project Structure
     nodejs-boilerplate